plouka13/slackr/README.md

 # **Slackr**
-Slackr is a clone of the Slack messaging app for business.
+Slackr is a clone of the Slack messaging app for business', made simple for University colleagues.

 <p align="center">
   <img width="700" src="images/homepage.png" alt="homepage"/>